hazelcast/hazelcast/README.md

 * All Tests: Type `mvn test -P all-tests` to run all tests serially using network.

 Some tests require Docker to run.
-Set `-Ddisable.docker.tests` system property to ignore them.
+Set `-Dhazelcast.disable.docker.tests` system property to ignore them.

 ## Trigger Phrases in the Pull Request Conversation